 It is important to understand that all electricity pricing components include an element of risk.
 If the electricity company assumes the risk for a pricing component (i.e., locks it in for the duration of the agreement), it charges a premium.
 The premium charged is proportional to the risk associated with the particular pricing element.
 The electricity provider is now on the hook for whatever happens in the market while the customer’s cost remains fixed and stable.

 If the customer elects to have a pricing component passed through on their bill, they avoid paying the premium but are at now unprotected from price fluctuations.
 For example, if the electric service agreement states that ancillary services costs are billed on a pass-through basis, the commercial customer feels the full effect of any price volatility.

 Some price components are especially risky and, by passing them through to the customer, the electricity rate looks more appealing.
-Commercial customers are also known to request certain electric price components be passed through as opposed to being included in the fixed price.
+Commercial customers are also known to request certain electric price components be passed through.
 These customers often view the risk as being minimal compared to the risk premium the electricity provider would charge for locking it in.

 Managing Price Risk

-The problem is that commercial electricity customers are not typically in a position to manage the risk associated with pass-through price components.
+The problem is that commercial electricity customers are not typically in a position to manage the risk.
+They would rather these be associated with the main price components.
 If the customer takes on risk without a means of hedging that risk, it is essentially a pure gamble.
 Many customers view the risk asymmetrically.
 They consider the opportunity to benefit outweighs the likelihood of financial loss.